Mental Health Directory

 The Advocacy Service (including IMHA) is an independent organisation funded by NHS Croydon and managed by Mind in Croydon.

-Please click link to MIC Advocacy Referral policy
+Please click here to see the Mind in Croydon Advocacy Referral Policy

 If a person does not meet the above criteria for our advocacy service, an Independent Advocate is available on a spot purchase arrangement.
 Please contact 0208 763 6733 for more information.

 (Advocacy for All process all referrals for Mind in Croydon)

 BY APPOINTMENT ONLY